WorldHealthOrganization/tng-participants-dev/README.md

 ## Transitive Trust Failure Checks

 The review process checks for any failure within the transitive trust.
+If there is no `CA.pem` or any intermediate extractable a failure file is generated.
+This is mostly the case when an internal CA is used, and the issuer url is not resolvable.